Farm bill exempts pure maple, honey from added sugars label

 MONTPELIER, Vt.
-(AP) — A new federal farm bill ensures that maple syrup and honey producers won’t have to label their pure products as containing added sugars as the U.S. Food and Drug Administration had once proposed.
+(AP) — The new farm bill passed by the U.S. Senate on Tuesday prevents maple syrup and honey producers from being required to list their pure products as containing added sugars on their nutrition labels — a plan proposed by the U.S. Food and Drug Administration months ago that producers said was misleading.

-The FDA had reconsidered its plan after maple producers protested their products have no added sugars and they are being included unfairly in new nutritional label guidelines.
-It acknowledged the labeling was confusing.
+The FDA’s goal was to update the Nutrition Facts label on products to educate consumers about the amount of added sugars in foods based on government dietary guidelines.
+However, no sugar is added to pure maple syrup or honey.

-The federal farm bill was signed Monday by a conference committee.
-It heads to the House next.
+After getting thousands of comments on the draft plan, it acknowledged in June the labeling was confusing and said it would come up with alternative approach for maple syrup and honey.

 Most Read Business Stories